Deployment

 Aggregation Jobs for Service Dependencies

-Production deployments need an external process which aggregates data and creates dependency links between services.
-Project spark-dependenciesexternal link is a Spark job which derives dependency links and stores them directly to the storage.
+Production deployments need an external process that aggregates data and creates dependency links between services.
+Project spark-dependencies is a Spark job which derives dependency links and writes them directly to the storage.